sebastian-brooks/budgex/README.md

 ## Command Line Arguments

-After successfully signing in to BudgEx, you will now have access to the optional command line arguments.
+After successfully signing up in BudgEx, you will have access to the optional command line arguments when launching the app.

 ### Argument options